lamhq/tech-notes/pages/devops/aws/6-monitoring/1-cloudwatch.md

 ## Metrics

-Each metric in CloudWatch has a timestamp and is organized into containers called namespaces.
+Each metric in CloudWatch has a timestamp and is organized into namespaces.

 AWS services that send data to CloudWatch attach dimensions to each metric.
 A dimension is a name/value pair that is part of the metric's identity.
 You can use dimensions to filter the results that CloudWatch returns.